Primordial579/FileConversion/README.md

 👉 To run the app safely:

-1.Click More info.
+Click More info.

-2.Select Run anyway.
+Select Run anyway.

 ---